Website monitoring

-Flowguard includes a powerful website monitoring system that continuously checks your site's health and performance.
-Get instant insights into your website's uptime, response times, and availability - all from within your WordPress dashboard.
+Flowguard includes a website monitoring system that checks your site's health on a schedule.
+You get uptime tracking, response times, and availability data, all inside your WordPress dashboard.

 Website monitoring is an automated system that regularly checks if your website is online and performing well.
-Flowguard's monitoring feature runs scheduled health checks and tracks important metrics to help you keep your site running smoothly.
+Flowguard runs scheduled health checks and tracks metrics so you can spot problems early.

-Flowguard continuously monitors your website's availability and instantly detects when issues occur.
-The monitoring dashboard shows your current site status at a glance with clear visual indicators:
+Flowguard checks your website's availability and detects issues as they happen.
+The monitoring dashboard shows your current site status at a glance:

 - Website Up & Running - Your site is accessible and responding normally